annesjyu/w231/Yu_Sijie.md

-# Cross-Border Data Flows & Privacy
+## Cross-Border Data Flows & Privacy

+### By Anne Yu | March 31, 2019

+Cross-border Data Transfers (CBDT)
-**Cross-border Data Transfers (CBDT)** usually means *personal data* collected from one location are transferred to a third country or international organization.
-Global economy depends on Cross-border Transfer of Data (CBTDs).
-It is increasingly important to be able to move data freely to wherever those data are needed.
+:  *Personal data* collected from one location are transferred to a third country or international organization.

+Nowadays global economy depends on Cross-border Transfer of Data (CBTDs).
+It is important to be able to move data freely to wherever those data are needed.
 From my investigation modern governments recognize,

 > the economic and social benefits of protecting the personal information of users of digital trade.

+But there are also trends to restrict the data exchange and make data localized.

 CBDT restrictions fall into **two** general categories: